knowmetools/km-api/docs/deployment.rst

 The application uses the following environment variables.
 These can be set from the Elastic Beanstalk interface.

+ADMIN_EMAIL
+  The email address to use for the admin account.

+ADMIN_PASSWORD
+  The password to use for the admin account.

 ALLOWED_HOSTS (=[ ])
   A comma separated list of URLs that the app is accessible from.